larnelle15/A-Peaceful-Sanctuary/README.md

 # Anniversary-project
-Created a happy anniversary project with Javascript
+Created a happy anniversary project with Javascript!